mcplusa/TIG-Google-Apps-Integration/install.md

 *  Copy the project files in cms-custom/ to your Pika CMS custom folder.
 If you have customized your templates/default.html file, you'll need to merge the project's changes to this file with your existing changes.

+### Allowing Google Drive API Connections

+* At Google Developers Console, <https://console.developers.google.com/>, create or select an existing project.

+* In side bar on the left, select Api & Auth > API.

+* Make sure that Drive API is "ON".

+* In side bar on the left, select Api & Auth > Credentials.

+* Create a new Client ID.

+* Application type: *Web Application*

+* Authorised Javascript Origins: *[your site url]*

+* Authorised Redirect URIS: *[your site url]*/api/v1/drive/auth

+* Make a note of your Client ID and Client Secret values, you will need them later.

+* Change google_drive_connector/tokens folder permissions to 777.

+### Creating a Google Drive Folder to Store the Documents

 *  Create your program's root CMS documents folder in Google Drive.
 This needs to be a Drive folder to which everyone in the organization has read and write